Ben Bolt-Palito Blanco Independent School District

-The Ben Bolt-Palito Blanco Independent School District is located in Jim Wells County in South Texas off U.S. Route 281.
-The district contains three schools, two of which are located in Ben Bolt (high school, middle school), and an elementary in Palito Blanco.
+The Ben Bolt-Palito Blanco Independent School District - or “BBPBISD” - is located in Jim Wells County in South Texas off U.S. Route 281 in Ben Bolt, Texas.
+The district operates two schools, both of which are located in Ben Bolt: Ben Bolt-Palito Blanco High School, which serves grades 7-12, and Ben Bolt-Palito Blanco Elementary School, serving grades PK-6.
+Palito Blanco Elementary School, located in Palito Blanco, was permanently closed in 2012.

-The majority of Ben Bolt is in the district.
+BBPBISD serves all of Ben Bolt, Texas, Palito Blanco, Texas, and the unicorporated Green Acres area north of Ben Bolt.

 Finances

 As of the 2010–2011 school year, the appraised valuation of property in the district was $70,626,000.
 The maintenance tax rate was $0.104 and the bond tax rate was $0.027 per $100 of appraised valuation.

 Academic achievement

 In 2011, the school district was rated "academically acceptable" by the Texas Education Agency.

 Schools

-In the 2011–2012 school year, the district had three open schools.
+As of the 2012-13 school year, the district was operating two schools.